Travel Delay Insurance - 2020 Review

 A documented weather condition preventing you from getting to the point of departure

-A few travel insurance companies will also offer some extras.
-These are some of the benefits offered by one of the travel insurance policies reviewed by AardvarkCompare:
+Some travel insurance policies offer extras.
+These are some of the benefits provided by one of the travel insurance policies reviewed by AardvarkCompare:

-If you delayed en-route to or from your trip;
+If you are delayed en-route to or from your trip;

 - up to $50 for expenses incurred directly related to internet usage fees incurred while you are experiencing a common carrier flight delay.

-- Up to $15 for one movie, in the event your delay results in an unscheduled overnight stay (other than in Your Home residence) if you are delayed en-route to or from Your Trip.
+- Up to $15 for one movie, if your delay results in an unscheduled overnight stay (other than in Your Home residence) if you are delayed en-route to or from Your Trip.
 This does not include movie rentals that are rated “X” or above by the Classification and Rating Administration (CARA).

-It is always a good idea to review your policy documents to determine what coverages and limits are included within the travel delay insurance benefit.
+It is always a good idea to review your policy documents to determine what coverages and limits the Travel Delay insurance benefit includes.

 Travel Insurance Recommendations

-In addition to reviewing your policy documents, AardvarkCompare recommends having medical coverage of at least $100,000 if you are traveling outside of the US.
+In addition to reviewing your policy documents, AardvarkCompare recommends buying at least $100,000 Travel Medical Insurance and $250,000 Medical Evacuation if you are traveling outside of the US.

 Yes and No:

-- The pre-existing medical conditions waiver is included in the trip insurance plan if you purchase the insurance within the 10-21 day window.
-The waiver is not included if you purchase your plan outside of that window.
-The policy premium stays the same with or without the medical waiver included.
+- The Pre-existing Medical Conditions does not cost more.
+The trip insurance plan includes the Waiver if you purchase the insurance within the 10-21 day window.
+However, it does not include the Waiver if you buy your plan outside of that window.
+The policy premium stays the same regardless of whether it provides the medical Waiver.

-Speaking of cost, will a plan from AardvarkCompare cost more because it’s on a travel insurance comparison site?
+Speaking of cost, does travel insurance cost more from AardvarkCompare because it’s a travel insurance comparison site?